broadinstitute/warp/pipelines/broad/reprocessing/external/wgs/ExternalWholeGenomeReprocessing.changelog.md

 # 1.3.9
 2021-09-22

-* Updated Utilities.wdl task definitions to include a new task that is NOT used in this pipeline.
+* Updated Utilities.wdl task definitions to include a new ErrorWithMessage task that is NOT used in the ExternalWholeGenomeReprocessing pipeline.

 # 1.3.8
 2021-08-02